TomParadise/Year1Portfolio/_posts/2018-04-10-RainforestRampage.markdown

 <img src ="{{ site.baseurl }}/img/RR2.png">

 However, the deck doesn't only have dangers.
-Rangers, Campaigners and revoery cards will aid you throughout the game.
+Rangers, Campaigners and recovery cards will aid you throughout the game.

 Move strategically around the board and be the first to reach 200 points, or have the most point once the deck runs out to win.